PokePiece/Windmatrix/README.md

 To run, clone the repository, run 'npm run dev', and then 'npm i'.

 Open it up in localhost:3000 and it will appear.

+### License

+This is licensed under the MIT license.